-The International Management concentration is intended to provide students with a comprehensive overview of the principal topics and issues in international business.
+The international management concentration will provide you with a comprehensive overview of the principal topics and issues in international business.

-The University at Buffalo, and particularly the School of Management, serves a large number of international graduate students from every corner of the world.
-Students who entered the MBA program in the fall of 2007 originated from such diverse places as China, Colombia, Fiji, Honduras, Germany, India, Indonesia, Montenegro, Taiwan and Turkey.
-Approximately one-third of each entering MBA class is composed of international students.
-This creates an extremely rich environment for all students interested in expanding their knowledge of political, economic, legal and social factors that impact international business.
+The School of Management serves a large number of international graduate students from every corner of the world.
+Students come from such diverse places as China, Colombia, Fiji, Honduras, Germany, India, Indonesia, Montenegro, Taiwan and Turkey.
+Approximately one-third of each entering MBA class is composed of international students, creating a rich environment for all students interested in expanding their knowledge of political, economic, legal and social factors that impact international business.

 One elective* in addition to the requred courses above, selected from: